joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2018-08-09-the-lords-prayer-your-kingdom-come.md

 css: "family-devos"
 draft: false
 ---

+## Your Kingdom Come

-> Matthew 16:15-19 He said to them, “But who do you say that I am?”
+>Matthew 16:15-19 He said to them, “But who do you say that I am?”
 Simon Peter replied, “You are the Christ, the Son of the living God.”
 And Jesus answered him, “Blessed are you, Simon Bar-Jonah!
 For flesh and blood has not revealed this to you, but my Father who is in heaven.

 ```text
 There is not a square inch in the whole domain of our human existence over which Christ, who is Sovereign over all, does not cry: ‘Mine!’